| |

 songbook (which

-contained such choice Wilson-penned
+contained such choice Wilson-penned songs

-songs as `I Don't Believe All Your
+as `I Don't Believe All Your Kids Should

-Kids Should Be Virgins') to be obscene
+Be Virgins') to be obscene and seditious.

 |